oddbird/sass/spec/statement.md

 StatementWithBlock] with `indentationLevel` according to the Statement's specific definition.

-### Consuming a StatementWithoutBlock in the Indented syntax
+### Consuming a StatementWithoutBlock in the `indented` syntax

-This algorithm consumes input from a stream of [code points] in the Indented syntax and returns a StatementWithoutBlock.
+This algorithm consumes input from a stream of [code points] in the indented syntax and returns a StatementWithoutBlock.

 * Let `statement` be an empty buffer.